-We have entered into agreements with members of our board of directors and our executive officers to indemnify them against expenses and liabilities to the fullest extent permitted by law.
+We have entered into agreements with our board of directors and our senior management to indemnify them against expenses and liabilities to the fullest extent permitted by law.
 These agreements provide, subject to certain exceptions, for indemnification for related expenses including, among other expenses, attorneys' fees, judgments, penalties, fines and settlement amounts incurred by any of these individuals in any action or proceeding.
-In addition to such indemnification, we provide our board of directors and executive officers with directors' and officers' liability insurance.
+In addition to such indemnification, we provide our board of directors and senior management with directors' and officers' liability insurance.

-For further information on related party transactions, see Note 22 to the Consolidated Financial Statements (included in section 12.1 of this report).
+For further information on related party transactions, see Note 20 to the Consolidated Financial Statements (included in section 12.1 of this report).

-Where applicable, best practice provisions 2.7.3, 2.7.4 and 2.7.5 of the DCGC have been observed with respect to the transactions referenced above in this chapter 6.2.
+Where applicable, best practice provisions 2.7.3, 2.7.4 and 2.7.5 of the DCGC have been observed with respect to the transactions referenced above in this section 6.2.